 Jenyš is a big, intimidating forward whose career has gone very far thanks to his hard work and big heart.
-The 6-foot-2 center suffers from inconsistency and his hands are not as smooth as those of other top prospects.
-He's been able to make up for that with his size as far at the junior hockey level, and with his attitude among the pros.
-Jenys never took a shift off while up in the Extraliga playing amongst men, but he did not always show that kind of effort in juniors.
-After a solid start to his 2013-14 season, Jenys's play tailed off as the season progressed, to the point where he was left off the 2014 U18 squad that won silver back in April.
+He suffers from inconsistency and his hands are not as smooth as those of other top prospects.
+Jenys has been able to make up for that with his size as far at the junior hockey level, and with his attitude among the pros.
+Jenys never took a shift off while up in the Extraliga playing amongst men but did not always show that kind of effort in juniors.